Frozen ground – keep your horse safe!

 This is important!
 You don’t have to go crazy and lock your horse up with bubble wrap, but knowing a little about frozen ground can help him stay happy and safe when the weather really really really makes the ground solid.

-A few notes on frozen ground to start with:
+A few notes on frozen ground

 - Frozen ground can be just as dangerous as ice – your horse needs some “purchase” or traction into the ground, usually found when his weight presses into the unfrozen ground.
 Nothing to grab onto when it’s frozen.

-- Watch out for mud if there's been a bit of a thaw - it can be only a few centimeters deep - with the still frozen stuff below which basically can equal slippery madness.
+- Watch out for mud if there’s been a bit of a thaw – mud can be only a few centimeters deep – with the still frozen stuff below which basically can equal slippery madness.

 It’s hard to take a picture of frozen ground so here’s some snow for you instead.

-So - let’s think about what happens to your horse (or you) on slippery frozen ground:
+What happens to your horse (or you) on slippery frozen ground: